-- 1. Manage the selection and initiation of individual projects - 2.
-Conduct project planning activities that accurately forecast the process scenarios - 3.
-Reflect on, evaluate, and critically assess one's own and others' scientific results - 4.
+- 1. To learn the aptitude to take data through literature investigation - 2.
+Manage the selection and initiation of individual projects - 3.
+Conduct project planning activities that accurately forecast the process scenarios - 4.
+Reflect on, evaluate, and critically assess one's own and others' scientific results - 5.
 Apply the relevant knowledge and skills, which are acquired within the technical area, to solve a given problem